This LA taco spot is selling Emergency Taco Kits, complete with 4 toilet paper rolls and 30 eggs

 That's how they got the idea for Emergency Taco Kits: five pounds of roasted chicken, five pounds of carne asada, a pint of red salsa, a pint of green salsa, tortillas, onions, cilantro, and rice and beans.

-To help alleviate customers' shopping needs amid coronavirus concerns, the restaurant also decided each kit should include emergency essentials: Tour rolls of toilet paper and 30 eggs.
+To help alleviate customers' shopping needs amid coronavirus concerns, the restaurant also decided each kit should include emergency essentials: Four rolls of toilet paper and 30 eggs.

 74 kits and counting